odoo/documentation/content/administration/upgrade.rst

    modules, we recommend to parallelize the process by :ref:`requesting an upgraded database
    <upgrade/request-test-database>` while also :doc:`upgrading the source code of your custom
    modules </developer/howtos/upgrade_custom_db>`.
-..
-TODOUPG : once the page for developers is published, uncomment and link
-.. :doc:`first upgrade its source code </developer/reference/upgrade>`

 Upgrading in a nutshell